Engee documentation

 real(A::AbstractArray)

-Returns an array containing the real part of each element in the array `A'.
+Return an array containing the real part of each entry in array A.

-Equivalent to real.(A) with the exception that when eltype(A) <: Real, the array A is returned without copying, and when A has zero dimension, a 0-dimensional array (and not a scalar value) is returned.
+Equivalent to real.(A), except that when eltype(A) <: Real A is returned without copying, and that when A has zero dimensions, a 0-dimensional array is returned (rather than a scalar).

 Examples